cloudfoundry/docs-bosh/content/azure-cpi.md

 ## Global Configuration {: #global }

+!!! warning "Non-Azure Compute Gallery stemcell images are deprecated"
+    New deployments must set `compute_gallery_name`, and `location` to use Azure Compute Gallery.
+The legacy managed-image and unmanaged-VHD stemcell paths are deprecated and are planned for removal in a future major Azure CPI release.
+See the [Compute Gallery migration guidance](azure-compute-gallery.md#migrating-existing-deployments) for existing deployments.

 Schema:

 - **environment** [String, required]: Azure environment name.
 Possible values are: `AzureCloud`, `AzureChinaCloud`, `AzureUSGovernment` (available in v19+), `AzureGermanCloud` (available in v22+) or `AzureStack`.